renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 1. Provide a REST API for incoming calls on `/v2/completions`
 1. Authenticate incoming requests against GitLab `/v4/ml/ai-assist` and cache the result
-1. Convert the prompt into a format that can be used by Triton Inference server
+1. Convert the prompt into a format that can be used by GCP Vertex AI
-1. Call the Triton Inference Server, await the result and parse it back as a response
+1. Call Vertex AI, await the result and parse it back as a response

-### Triton Inference server

-NVIDIA Triton™ Inference Server, is an open-source inference serving software that helps standardize model deployment and execution and delivers fast and scalable AI in production.
-See [https://developer.nvidia.com/nvidia-triton-inference-server](https://developer.nvidia.com/nvidia-triton-inference-server)

 ### GitLab API